 2. Traffic Counts.
-The AM and PM peak hour traffic counts were conducted during March 2019.
+The AM and PM peak hour traffic counts were conducted on September 21, 2021 or on June 9, 2021, depending on location.
 The engineer adjusted the traffic counts to account for seasonal variations.
 The engineer used a combination approach to account for seasonal variation of recreational traffic and separately for commuter traffic on US 26.
-Volumes on Highway 211 were adjusted by a straight 8 percent.
+Volumes on Highway 211 were adjusted to develop 30th highest hour traffic volume.
 The methodology appears consistent with the procedures defined by the Oregon Department of Transportation (ODOT).